benbridts/aws-iam-temporary-elevated-access-broker/README.md

 * Navigate to the `/ui-frontend` folder of the cloned repo and make the following updates:
     * **src/App.tsx**

         Under the OktaAuth object, replace each of these property values with ones from your Okta org and application.
-For more information about these properties, see the [Client Configuration section of the Auth SDK reference](https://github.com/okta/okta-auth-js#configuration-reference) For the *RedirectURI*, please refer to the output value on the deployment template.
+For more information about these properties, see the [Client Configuration section of the Auth SDK reference](https://github.com/okta/okta-auth-js#configuration-reference) For the *RedirectURI*, please refer to the `CloudFrontURL` output value on the deployment template.

         ```javascript
           const oktaAuth = new OktaAuth({